TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/service-create-or-delete-failure.md

 * This error most commonly occurs when the VNET selected to create the DMS instance is blocking connectivity to the metrics and health monitoring end point https://prod.warmpath.msftcloudes.com and/or blocking the following communication ports: 443, 53, 9354, 445, 12000
-* If VNET config is allowing port 443, it might be due to firewall blocking the metrics end point.
+* If VNET config is allowing port 443, it might be due to firewall blocking the metrics endpoint.
 To validate this,  please perform the following steps:
   - Create an Azure VM in the same VNET from which the DMS provisioning is being attempted.
   - Login to the VM and try this URL from a browser: https://prod.warmpath.msftcloudes.com/
   - The content of the web page should be a response from the API like this: